 - Heat a bit of oil in a non-stick skillet over medium heat.
 When a drop of water sizzles when flicked on the surface of the pan, it’s ready.

 - Pour 3 tablespoons batter for each pancake.
-(I use a scarse 1/4 cup measure) Allow it to brown on one side 3-4 minutes, then flip over and cook about 2 minutes on the other side.
+(I used a scarse 1/4 cup measure) Allow it to brown on one side 3-4 minutes, then flip over and cook about 2 minutes on the other side.
 Transfer to a serving plate covered with a cloth to keep warm.
-Cook all the pancakes, garnish and eat!
+Top with apple butter and eat!

 Instant blended apple butter tastes divine on buckwheat pancakes!